 Family cooking stoves and car camping stoves are not much different, so you might want to look at those two categories together when evaluating larger stoves.

 Cooking for a whole crew provides a whole new set of requirements for a camping stove.
 If your family likes to explore the great outdoors, then you need a large enough surface, powerful enough flame, and sufficient fuel storage on your camping stove.
-For these needs, the Bass Pro Shops High Output Grill/Stove is ideal.
-Offering up an entire 10,000 BTUs of heat from the burner, it gives you a whole 130 square inches of grilling surface – easily enough to feed a family.
+For these needs, the Cascade 3-in-1 is ideal.
+Offering up an entire 12,000 BTUs of heat per burner (24,000 total), it gives you a large grilling surface – easily enough to feed a family.